Mich-b/webappsecuritybook/010assignment/000general.md

 * The URL of your running application.
 All assignments involve creating an application of some sort, which must be hosted on the Internet.
 Several free options to host a website exist (AWS, Netlify, etc.).
 * A high-quality description of the assignment and the results.
 You should treat me as a customer of yours.
 I expect a description of the development steps you took.
 In addition for assignment #2, I expect a detailed description of the results (advantages - disadvantages) along with a recommendation.

-# Deadline
+# Scoring & deadline
-This assignment counts as 45% of the total course grade.
-The submission deadline is March 18th, 23:59.
+This assignment counts for 45% of the total Software security & testing course grade.
+The submission deadline is DATE TO BE DETERMINED.

 # Tools
 All of the assignments can be finished by using free tools such as Netlify, Heroku, [Azure for students](https://azure.microsoft.com/en-us/free/students/), [AWS educate](https://aws.amazon.com/education/awseducate/), and others.
 Please contact me in case you think you cannot finish the assignments without having to purchase software.